jsenv/jsenv-template-node-package/docs/auto_publish/auto_publish.md

 ## Why auto publish ?

-In a continuous delivery workflow the code is pushed to production as soon as it reaches the prod branch.
 As a package author, I was sick of running `npm publish` several times per day.
+Then, I discovered continuous delivery workflow where code is deployed to production by pushing to the `prod` branch.

 Putting side by side "I am tired of running this everyday" and continuous delivery I realized that publishing a package to a registry is like pushing code to production.
-And it could and should be automated.
+So it could and should be automated.

 As a bonus, it makes it possible to publish package on multiple registries at once (npm + github for example).
 You just have to add the registry url and token in [.github/workflows/main/publish-package.js](../../.github/workflows/main/publish-package.js)